puppetlabs/bolt/documentation/module_structure.md

 using the Bolt command line.
 For more information, see [Installing modules](./bolt_installing_modules.md).

-Follow these tips for managing standalone modules:
+Follow these tips and best practices for managing standalone modules:
 -   If you're testing a standalone module inside a project, add `modules/*` to the project's `.gitignore` file to prevent accidentally committing the module.
--   As a best practice, write automated tests for the tasks and plans in your module, if possible.
+-   Wherever possible, write automated tests for the tasks and plans in your module.
 For information about automated testing patterns, check out these resources: [Example of unit testing plans and integration
     \(acceptance\) testing
     tasks](https://github.com/puppetlabs/puppetlabs-facts) (GitHub) and [Writing